unchartedworks/FindSymmetricPoems/README.md

 I prefer symmetric matrix but not magic matrix, because I think it's a symmetric matrix.
 Observe that when a matrix is symmetric, as in these cases, the matrix is equal to its transpose.

 To solve this problem, I implemented a quicker parallel alogorithm.
-It takes 36 seconds to find the solution.
+It only takes 36 seconds to find the symmetric poems.

 *Run*
 ```
-go mod tidy
 go run main.go
 ```